zeybak/ArkanoidPD/README.md

 # ArkanoidPD

 This project was made as an declarative programming's test, for my Software Engineering's career.
-University: Universidad Blas Pascal / Blas Pascal University
+University: Blas Pascal University
-Career: Ingeniería Informática / Software Engineering
+Career: Software Engineering
-Course: Programación Declarativa / Declarative Programming
+Course: Declarative Programming
 Teacher: Guillaume Hoffmann
 This project is intended to showcase the power of Haskell and how it can be used for multiple disciplines.